karelzimmer/scripts/README.md

 ---

 Collection of Ansible, Bash, and Python scripts.
-Not very interesting, just for (self) study.
-A work in progress :)
+Just for (self) study and a work in progress :)

 NL
 ---

 Verzameling Ansible-, Bash- en Python-scripts.
-Niet erg interessant, gewoon voor (zelf)studie.
-Een werk in uitvoering :)
+Gewoon voor (zelf)studie, en een werk in uitvoering :)